 - 9 months’ housing and food allowance

 - Small-group English lessons (supplementary to school or college)

 - Allowance for professional development including travel costs and entry fee to races around Nepal, NATHM trail guide certification

 - Modest stipend for acting as part time coaches in Mira’s extracurricular sports programs in local schools in Nepal

-The cost to fully support one young woman for one month is approximately US$370.
-The total budget for the Training and Education Grant is US$27,000.
-We hope to provide this funding in quarterly increments starting 1 March 2018 (US$6,750 every three months).
+The cost to fully support one young woman for one month is approximately US$500.
+The total budget for the Training and Education Scholarships US$50,000.

 Please check for latest fundraising status/updates on our blog.

-As part of the program, four of the young women will be selected to visit Hong Kong in November 2018 to participate in the Oxfam Trailwalker.
+As part of the program, our athletes will have the opportunity to visit Hong Kong and compete in one of the many renowned trail races the city has to offer.
 Since ultra running is not yet an officially recognised sport in Nepal, most of the young women in the program will have no experience running longer than half-marathon or marathon distances.
-Mira’s training program will develop the women’s athletic potential and Mira will select the four women most suited for the 100km race.
-We hope to provide other opportunities for the women who are not selected to race and experience life overseas in the future.
+Mira’s training program will develop the women’s athletic potential.

 - Food and other daily expenses

-In total the women will stay in Hong Kong for 10 days.
+The women will stay in Hong Kong for several days.
 Tours and educational programs will be arranged to ensure they receive the maximum possible benefit from their time here.